ismaelbelhaouari/ismaelbelhaouari/README.md

 ## Connect with Me

-- LinkedIn: [Your LinkedIn Profile URL]
+- LinkedIn: www.linkedin.com/in/ismael-brahim-belhaouari-16a6702a6
-- Email: [ismael.belhaouari@gmail.com]
+- Email: ismael.belhaouari@gmail.com

 ## Fun Facts

+- Im from switzerland
-- ⚡ Fun fact: [Im from switzerland and lived in 6 different countries which gave me the oppourtnity to speak,write and read in French, English and Arabic while having a multicultural background and mindset]
+- Lived in 6 different countries which gave me the oppourtnity to speak,write and read in French, English and Arabic while having a multicultural background and mindset

 Feel free to explore my repositories and connect with me.
 Looking forward to collaborating and learning together!